 The study of politics at Augsburg College provides you with the intellectual tools for understanding and taking effective action in regard to the big issues of the day.
 Classroom learning is combined with experiential learning that encourages civic engagement.
 See Course Highlights for a few examples of the way our classes examine current issues.
+In this section, we list a few of the internship offerings available to our students; many more can be found at the Strommen Center website.

 Long before it became popular, our department emphasized a broader engagement, through internships and other approaches that allowed students to learn from the world around us.